Common symptoms associated with cerebellum dysfunction:

 Types of spatial relation disorders:

-Figure-ground discrimination disorder: inability to perceive an object against background
+Figure-ground discrimination disorder: inability to perceive an object against a background

 Example: “Where is Waldo” comics

-Spatial relation deficit disorder: inability to properly space on object in relationship from another
+Spatial relation deficit disorder: inability to properly space objects in relation to one another

 Topographical disorientation disorder: inability to navigate a familiar route independently